Western Michigan University Gwen Frostic Doctoral Fellowships

 Letter of Nomination

-Important: A Letter of Nomination must be emailed by the student's dissertation advisor or the department/graduate program advisor or the department chair, on university letterhead.
+Important: A Letter of Nomination must be uploaded to InfoReady by the student's dissertation advisor or the department/graduate program advisor or the department chair, on university letterhead.
+(Instructions will be emailed to the individual you identify in your InfoReady application.)
 The letter should also include the name of ONE additional faculty member who may be contacted during the application process.
-Send it directly to firstname.lastname@example.org in PDF format by the application deadline.

 The Letter of Nomination must clearly address the following elements:

 - The student's name and the name of the fellowship

 - Please ensure the student is currently enrolled and has candidacy status/approved dissertation project